The basics for travelling in Ile-de-France

 - Many routes do not run on Sundays and public holidays.

-To find out more, go to the Timetables section of our website, select your bus route and check the times for your journey!
+To find out more, go to the Timetables section of our website or app, select your bus route and check the times for your journey!

 Night buses: the alternative after the last metro